lephanthutra/PCA-Principle-Components-Analysis/README.md

 - Use **LinearRegression()** from **sklearn.linear_model**.

-- The linear regression function is y = 0.
+- The linear regression function for the new dataset is y = 0.